RitamDey/Everything/CTF/Krypton/Level-2 to Level-3.md

 This level contains an old form of cipher called a ‘Caesar Cipher’.
 A Caesar cipher shifts the alphabet by a set number.
 For example:

-plain:  a b c d e f g h i j k ...
+plain:  a b c d e f g h i j k ... <br>
 cipher: G H I J K L M N O P Q ...

 In this example, the letter ‘a’ in plaintext is replaced by a ‘G’ in the ciphertext so, for example, the plaintext ‘bad’ becomes ‘HGJ’ in ciphertext.